y-kent/Build-a-Burger/README.md

 # 🍔 Build-a-Burger (BaB)

 ## 📋 Description / Project Overview
 **Build‑a‑Burger (BaB)** is a text‑based, week‑long burger‑making simulation game where the player takes on the role of a burger shop apprentice.
 Over the course of seven in‑game days, the player prepares ingredients through interactive minigames, assembles customer orders, and earns ratings based on accuracy and quality.
+The project demonstrates core OOP principles such as abstraction, inheritance, polymorphism, and encapsulation.

 The project demonstrates core **Object-Oriented Programming (OOP)** principles such as abstraction, inheritance, polymorphism, and encapsulation.